mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 **Trisha:**: [00:01:30] It's my pleasure.
 Thank you for having me.

-**Michaela:**: [00:01:32] So I'm Tricia, I'd like to know a little bit more about your journey.
+**Michaela:**: [00:01:32] So Tricia, I'd like to know a little bit more about your journey.
 How did you actually get started in tech and what brought you to JetBrains?

-**Trisha:**: [00:01:41] Um, how much time do you have?
-My parents were teachers and they thought back in the eighties, they thought that computers were probably a good thing for people to be involved with.
-And although we can afford our own computers, they would borrow computers from school too, to bring back home over the summer holidays and encouraged me and my sister to look at programming and, and getting into computer stuff.
+**Trisha:**: [00:01:41] Um, how much time do you have? (laughs) My parents were teachers and they thought back in the eighties, they thought that computers were probably a good thing to be involved with.
+And although we can afford our own computers, they would borrow computers from school to bring back home over the summer holidays and encouraged me and my sister to look at programming and, and getting into computer stuff.
-So quite early on volleyball.
-When I was like nine or 10, I was sort of programming, uh, with basic on a BBC micro, I kind of forgot about computers for a few years up until I was about 15, 16, and trying to decide on the next subjects I was going to take at school.
-And, um, I don't remember why I decided to take a beating, but I decided to go with mass physics and computing because, uh, well, computers are kind of cool and I like playing games and I, I kind of liked the programming side of staff.
+So quite early on probably about when I was nine or ten, I was sort of programming, uh, with basic on a BBC micro, I kind of forgot about computers for a few years up until I was about fifteen, sixteen, and trying to decide on the next subjects I was going to take at school.
+And, um, I don't remember why I decided to take computing, but I decided to go with mass physics and computing because, uh, well, computers are kind of cool and I like playing games and I, I kind of liked the programming side of stuff.
-So, um, and it seemed a lot better than, uh, what were the other options was thinking about doing maybe chemistry or maybe some more maths.
+So, um, and it seemed a lot better than, uh, what were the other options.
+I was thinking about doing maybe chemistry or maybe some more maths.
 And I thought I'd rather go broad than deep.
 So I picked computing with the intention of doing physics at university, but then I really liked the computing side of stuff.
 So I studied computer science at university instead of doing physics.
-And I kind of went from there.
-Really?
-I did do, um, I did a placement, yeah, between second and third year at university, where I worked at Ford motor company, I'm actually doing programming.
-So that was like a major.
-Step for me to sort of figure out what it was really like to work in industry.
+And I kind of went from there really.
+I did do, um, I did a placement year, between second and third year at university, where I worked at Ford motor company, I'm actually doing programming.
+So that was like a major step for me to sort of figure out what it was really like to work in industry.
 And also to sort of see how my degree did or did not map well to the sorts of skills that we needed to industry.
 Um, it was really interesting cause the topics I was really interested in back in 2000 where like, um, the AI side of stuff degree was truant, computer science and artificial intelligence.
 And I was really interested in the artificial intelligence stuff.
-The, the community vision staff.
+The, the community vision stuff.
 Um, I was interested in, we learnt Java at university, so I was interested in that, but those things weren't used at work.
-What was used at work was this stuff that I didn't like, which was the software engineering courses and the databases courses and the object oriented design staff.
+What was used at work was this stuff that I didn't like, which was the software engineering courses and the databases courses and the object oriented design stuff.
 And so for my third year, when I went back, I went and refocused a lot of my choices on stuff that was applicable to sort of daily working as a programmer.

 **Michaela:**: [00:03:57] So you said that you're not, you didn't like the software engineering part of it.
 Has that changed over time?
 Do you like it more now?
-Or is that something
+Or is that something that--

-**Trisha:**: [00:04:04] that
+**Trisha:**: [00:04:04] I--

 **Michaela:**: [00:04:05] stuck with you?
-And you're not the funnel?
+And you're not the fond of?

 **Trisha:**: [00:04:08] I didn't get it at university when we were studying, bearing in mind that my, my.
 My parents are teachers.
 And so I had no real-world industry experience.
 I didn't know what office jobs were like.
 I didn't